Miyagi Prefecture: 2011 Tōhoku earthquake and tsunami

 On March 11, 2011, a 9.0 magnitude earthquake and a subsequent major tsunami hit Miyagi Prefecture, causing major damage to the area.
 The tsunami was estimated to be approximately 10. m high in Miyagi Prefecture.

 On April 7, 2011, a magnitude 7.4 earthquake struck off the coast of Miyagi, Japan.
 Workers were then evacuated from the nearby troubled Fukushima Daiichi nuclear facility once again, as a tsunami warning was issued for the coastline.
-Residents were told to flee for inner land at that time.
+Residents were told to flee inland at that time.

 In 2013, Crown Prince Naruhito and Crown Princess Masako visited the prefecture to see the progress made since the tsunami.

 Geography

 Miyagi Prefecture is in the central part of Tōhoku, facing the Pacific Ocean, and contains Tōhoku's largest city, Sendai.
 There are high mountains on the west and along the northeast coast, but the central plain around Sendai is fairly large.

 Matsushima is known as one of the three most scenic views of Japan, with a bay full of 260 small islands covered in pine groves.

 Oshika Peninsula projects from the northern coastline of the prefecture.

 As of 31 March 2019, 24% of the total land area of the prefecture was designated as Natural Parks, namely the Sanriku Fukkō National Park; Kurikoma and Zaō Quasi-National Parks; and Abukuma Keikoku, Asahiyama, Funagata Renpō, Futakuchi Kyōkoku, Kenjōsan Mangokuura, Kesennuma, Matsushima, and Zaō Kōgen Prefectural Natural Parks.

+In addition, Miyagi Prefecture is a prefecture that is particularly prone to earthquakes even in Japan, which is an earthquake-prone country.
+Large earthquakes occur frequently Miyagi offshore, and earthquakes also occur frequently inland.
+In the 2011 Tohoku earthquake that occurred Miyagi offshore, Miyagi Prefecture suffered the most damage nationwide.